JonasToth/depth-conversions/README.md

 oriented.
 For more information on building see the [Compilation Reference](docs/compilation.md).

-Please note, that artifacts from the `platform` stage require `libjpeg-dev` and `libpng-dev` libraries as they are dynamically linked.
+Please note, that artifacts from the `platform` might stage require `libjpeg-dev` and `libpng-dev` libraries as they are dynamically linked.
 On Linux system you can check `ldd <binary-executable>` if all dynamic dependencies are resolved.
 If yes, the binary should work, given the `libc` is new enough ;)